dmichaels/public/work/summaries/dig_welcomes/README.md

     - Any member data sent to Salesforce needs a unique ID (_Subscriber Key_) which <ins>*only*</ins> the Data Warehouse knows how to construct.
 Due to historical (hysterical) reasons, the generation of this ID is non-trivial, and replicating the logic of generating this ID was ill-advised.
-    - Calls an (newly written) API (simple Java) in the Data Warehouse we set up to generate the required Subscriber Key, from the given (per-organization) member ID in the data.
+    - Calls a newly written API (simple Java) in the Data Warehouse we set up to generate the required Subscriber Key, from the given (per-organization) member ID in the data.
   - Writes augmented member data to another Kafka topic queue (_new_member_augmented_), for another process to pick up (below).